aliexpressru/memcached/README.md

 }
 ```

+#### Disagnostic information

-By default `MemcachedClient` writes memcached nodes rebuild process state to diagnostics.
-To disable it specify:
+`MemcachedClient` writes memcached nodes rebuild process state to diagnostics.
+This state includes the nodes that are currently in use and socket pools statistics.
+To disable this data logging specify:

 ```json
 {